Mr615-TN/bad_variable_changer/README.md

 ## 📜 License

-MIT License - see LICENSE file for details.
+GPL-3.0 - see LICENSE file for details.

 ## ⚠️ Disclaimer